grauds/clematis.desktop/libs/api/README.md

 eventsDispatcher.fireEvent(NUMERIC_ID, lparam, rparam);
 ```

-This is a well-known Event-Driven architecture pattern.
+This is a well-known Event-Driven Architecture pattern.

 ## Workspace Components